Kipkorir-Gideon/Gidzblog/README.md

 Ngetich Gideon

 ## Description
 This is a flask blog application that shows blog posts from various writers.
 A blog post can be posted only by the registered writers but everyone can see the available post with their comments.
-A writer is capable of deleting their post and can deleting comments as well.
+A writer is capable of deleting their post and can delete comments as well.
 The page also shows random quotes every time it is refreshed.
 One can subscribe to the app to receive new posts to their emails.

 ## Setup Requirements
 * Web Browser